alacrityio/alacrity-support-documentation/developer documentation/manuals/core/alacli/alacli.md

 ## Using Alacli

-To use `alacli`, you need the end point (IP address and port number) of a running `nodala` instance.
-Also, the `nodala` instance must be configured to load the alaio::chain_api_plugin when launched.
-This allows `nodala` to respond to the RPC requests coming from `alacli`.
+To use `alacli`, you need the end point (IP address and port number) of a running `alanode` instance.
+Also, the `alanode` instance must be configured to load the alaio::chain_api_plugin when launched.
+This allows `alanode` to respond to the RPC requests coming from `alacli`.

 ### **Alacli Commands**